Oakland Streets Erupt Into '12 Hours Of Non-Stop Chaos'; Homicides, Shootings, Sideshow Violence

 “We encountered a violent and dangerous sideshow with 300 vehicles and 200 spectators with the use of firearms and lasers,” Armstrong said.
 “It went across the city.”

 “This is a warm summer,” Armstrong said.
 “We are at 67 homicides…We have seen violence and shootings continue to occur.
 It’s a challenging time.
 Warm weather brings people out.
 We will have to do something as violence continues.
-We are losing people at an alarming rate.”
+We are losing people at an alarming rate and we all need to recognize how much trauma and hurt and pain is in our community and we have to stop.
+Previously I would have told you hopefully this will slow down as the pandemic slows things to open back up but we haven’t seen that.
+We have seen violence continue.”MORE NEWS: Sonoma State Student Killed Crossing Street Near Campus In Rohnert Park